DavidAce/h5pp/readme.md

 ### Extendable and non-extendable datasets (new)
 By default, datasets in h5pp are created as non-extendable.
 This means that a dataset has a fixed size and can only be overwritten if the new data has the same size and shape.
-In contrast, extendable datasets do not have fixed size and can be overwritten to contain more data.
-Keep in mind that overwriting with smaller data does not shrink the file size.
+In contrast, extendable datasets have dynamic size and can be overwritten by a larger dataset.
+Keep in mind that overwriting with a smaller dataset does not shrink the file size.

 To swap the default behavior, use one of the methods below
 ```c++